Blueprint Travelers - Travel Site

 Phare de Fort Cépérou

-At the edge of the city and the river is the old fort and lighthouse that protected the area when it was initially colonized and settled.
+At the edge of the city and near the mouth of the Cayenne River is the old fort and lighthouse that protected the area when it was initially colonized and settled.
 Because it is located at the top of a hill, you can get a nice view of the city and the surrounding rainforest.
 It’s a nice place to see unique birds flying over the river and trees below.
-This is a great place to start exploring the various things to do in Cayenne.
+After enjoying the area, it is only a quick walk to the city center to continue exploring the various other things to do in Cayenne.

 One of the top things to do in Cayenne is get the view of the town from the top of the hill